w3f/polkadot-wiki/docs/learn-comparison-ethereum-2.md

 ### Polkadot

-Like Ethereum 2.0, Polkadot also has a main chain, called the Relay Chain, with a number of shards, called [parachains](learn-parachains).
+Like Ethereum 2.0, Polkadot also has a main chain, called the Relay Chain, with several shards, called [parachains](learn-parachains).
 Parachains are not restricted to a single interface like eWasm.
 Instead, they can define their own logic and interface, as long as they provide their STF to the Relay Chain validators so that they can execute it.

-Polkadot, now live as a Relay Chain only, plans to launch the ability to validate up to 20 shards per block, gradually scaling up to 100 shards per block.
+Polkadot, now live as a Relay Chain, only plans to launch the ability to validate up to 20 shards per block, gradually scaling up to 100 shards per block.
 Besides parachains, which are scheduled for execution every block, Polkadot also has [parathreads](learn-parathreads), which are scheduled on a dynamic basis.
 This allows chains to share the sharded slots, much like multiple small airlines